in $nu.config-path

 -

-As in, don't undo all of the work you've already done to get to this point.
+And don't undo all of the work you did to get to this point.

 -